strontic/strontic.github.io/xcyclopedia/library/xargs.exe-99CE47BE6C8B47572088399D09F8A9B4.md

 ## Possible Misuse

 *The following table contains possible examples of `xargs.exe` being misused.
-While `xargs.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `xargs.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --